-Data presented below are pooled from the intravenous clinical studies (10 mg/kg intravenous dose only) and the subcutaneous clinical study.
-Psychiatric disorders also includes data from a post-marketing study.
+Data presented below are pooled from the three pre-registration intravenous clinical studies (10 mg/kg intravenous dose only) and the subcutaneous clinical study.
+'Infections' and 'Psychiatric disorders' also include data from a post-marketing study.

 Infusion or injection related systemic-reactions and hypersensitivity: Infusion or injection related systemic reactions and hypersensitivity were generally observed on the day of administration, but acute hypersensitivity reactions may also occur several days after dosing.
 Patients with a history of multiple drug allergies or significant hypersensitivity reactions may be at increased risk.